Behavior Chart for Kids - Free Printable

 • Builds independence: Children follow their own chart, so you can cheer instead of nag.

-Behavior chart for kids - free printable PDF - The Catbears NEW Browse pages
+Behavior chart for kids - free printable PDF - The Catbears PDF Browse pages

 Why this behavior chart works for kids: